firasuke/DOTSLASHLINUX/content/post/2017-09-13-The-Linux-Kernel-Configuration-Guide-Part-13.md

 Choice:     built-in [*]

-Reason:     It's recommended that you include this option in your kernel as
+Reason:     It's highly recommended that you include this option in your kernel as
             it may be used by some other options like I915 and SCSI.
 ```
 <h3>[&ast;] sysfs file system support</h3>